 Pop-ups are all the rage right now, from Boston to San Francisco, and everywhere in between.
-Rainbow Room, an iconic dining venue in New York City, launched a pop-up bar in 2017.
-They offered snacks, drinks, and – of course – rosé to event attendees.
+Rainbow Room, an iconic dining venue in New York City, launched a pop-up tiki bar in 2019.
+They offered snacks, drinks, and – of course – festive tiki cocktails to event attendees.

 While Rainbow Room typically caters to upscale clientele (think tuxedos and ball gowns), this pop-up offered potential customers a chance to try before they buy – a practice which can increase an item’s sales by 475% – all without dressing up.
 And Rainbow Room stayed true to their theme, by offering oysters topped with pink peppercorns, cotton candy, and rosé sorbet on the menu.